-Recent graduates have been heavily recruited for industrial and government positions or have attended some of the country’s top graduate and medical schools.
+Recent graduates have been heavily recruited for industry and government positions or have attended some of the country's top graduate and medical schools.

 We provide you a quality education by combining formal classroom instruction with training on state-of-the- art instruments.
 Our degree programs include a:

-The forensic science program is one of only two bachelor’s programs in Texas and one of only 38 programs nationwide certified by the American Academy of Forensic Sciences (410 North 21st St.; Colorado Springs, Colo.
+The forensic science program is one of the only bachelor's programs in Texas accredited by the American Academy of Forensic Sciences (410 North 21st St.; Colorado Springs, Colo.
 80904; telephone 719-636-1100).

 Many opportunities are available for our students to participate in undergraduate research.
 This helps you prepare for graduate school, gain experience for an internship or publish in a scientific journal.

-Our faculty members include professors honored by the American Chemical Society and one of the world’s foremost computational chemists.
+Our faculty includes professors who've been honored by the American Chemical Society and one of the world's foremost computational chemists.
 Their research spans the traditional areas of analytical, inorganic, organic and physical chemistry and chemical education.
 They also collaborate with other UNT departments in computational, materials and organometallic chemistry.
 Our computational chemistry research group is one of the largest in the nation.